krasoffski/pytasks/tasks/rest_linux_command_service.md

 Add following enhancement to your existing service:
  - Add ability to specify search query to GET request.
- - Create `Mixin` class with add SSL to you HTTP server.
+ - Create `Mixin` class which adds SSL support to you HTTP server.
  - Authentication via "token".